Andy-K-Sparklight/Ari/CONTRIBUTING.md

   - `scope`: Any scope you like.
 Also be aware of special scopes like `ci`, `*`, `sys`, etc.

-  - Do not use the upper case of the capital letter in description, scope and oper.
+  - Do not use the upper case of the capital letter in short description, scope and oper.
 Use the lower case will be better.
+However, use it in the long description.

   - `Fixed #1`: Or `Resolved #1` if you **NEED TO CLOSE THE ISSUE**, otherwise use `Might be helpful with #1` or `Working on #1` will be better.